okdistribute/tagscroller/README.md

-tagdef-scroll
+tagscroller
 =============

 tagdef.com scrolling widget

-This widget takes a
+This widget takes a Twitter hashtag and uses the tagdef.com API to look up definitions for the tag.
+It then scrolls them in a small widget.

 Requires jQuery